mmohamed93/IMDB_Movie_Reviews_Sentiment_Analysis/README.md

 ## Steps

-1- Loading the datset
+1- Loading the dataset
 2- Visualizing the most common words in postive and negative reviews
-3- Creating the Bag of Words(BOW) Model
+3- Creating the Bag of Words (BOW) Model
 4- Defining and testing the Naive Bayes Model
 5- Testing the Logistic Regression model with and without Regularization
 6- Testing Bigram and Trigram with Logistic Regression
 7- Testing Logistic Regression with Naive Bayes priors as a bias
-8- Chossing the best model
+8- Choosing the best model